 The Liberal Studies portion of the curriculum is the common core for all students.
 This program of study is a four-year series of courses crafted to foster collaborative learning and the integration of knowledge, and structured to facilitate the acquisition of learning skills and the development of a community of learners.
 Liberal Studies has four complementary parts, the First-Year Program, Intellectual Perspectives, Cluster Courses & Senior Capstone.

-The First-Year Program at Westminster College is an innovative educational experience required of all new students.
+The First-Year Program at Westminster College is an integrated educational experience required of all new students.
 It is designed to introduce you to the philosophy and practice of a liberal arts education and equip you with skills essential to your success at college and in life beyond Westminster College.
-This program seeks to develop the whole student, and thus involves both academics and the social and co-curricular opportunities which support them.
+The First Year Program begins over the summer, with your participation in the New Titan Day Event, the First Year Student Summer Reading Program and Orientation.
+Then, the formal academic portion of the First Year Program occurs over your first two semesters, and is composed of four classes : Inquiry 111, Writing 111, and Speech 111, Westminster 101.

-INQUIRY 111/211: Introduction to a Liberal Arts Education.
+Introduction to a Liberal Arts Education.
 Inquiry is designed to introduce students to the life of the mind and engage them in liberal learning.
-All first-time, full-time college students who enter Westminster College in fall semester take INQ 111 in their first semester.
+With the exception of students who take part in the Honors Program, all first-time, full-time college students who are less than one academic year past high school graduation when they enter Westminster will take Inquiry 111 in their first fall semester.
 Transfer students and students who begin their Westminster College experience in the spring semester take Inquiry 211, which has outcomes and objectives similar to Inquiry 111, but was designed for students who have more college or life experience than traditional first-year students.

 Both Inquiry courses are structured so that, following completion of the course, students will be able to: